Spanning Properties of Yao and $\Theta$-Graphs in the Presence of Constraints: Preliminaries

 \section{Preliminaries}

 We define a \emph{cone} $C$ to be the region in the plane between two rays originating from a vertex referred to as the apex of the cone.
-When constructing a (constrained) \graph{x}, for each vertex $u$ consider the rays originating from $u$ with the angle between consecutive rays being $\theta = 2 \pi / (4 k + x)$, where $k \geq 1$ and integer and $x \in \{2, 3, 4, 5\}$.
+When constructing a (constrained) $\theta_m$- or $Y_m$-graph, for each vertex $u$ consider the rays originating from $u$ with the angle between consecutive rays being $\theta = 2 \pi / m$.
 Each pair of consecutive rays defines a cone.
-The cones are oriented such that the bisector of some cone coincides with the vertical halfline through $u$ that lies above $u$.
-Let this cone be $C_0$ of $u$ and number the cones in clockwise order around $u$.
+The cones are oriented such that the bisector of one cone coincides with the vertical halfline through $u$ that lies above $u$.
+Let this cone of $u$ be $C_0$ and number the cones in clockwise order around $u$ (see Figure~\ref{fig:Cones}).
 The cones around the other vertices have the same orientation as the ones around $u$.
 We write $C_i^u$ to indicate the $i$-th cone of a vertex $u$.
-For ease of exposition, we only consider point sets in general position: no two points lie on a line parallel to one of the rays that define the cones, no two points lie on a line perpendicular to the bisector of a cone, and no three points are collinear.

 Let vertex $u$ be an endpoint of a constraint $c$ and let the other endpoint $v$ lie in cone $C_i^u$.
 The lines through all such constraints $c$ split $C_i^u$ into several \emph{subcones}.
-We use $C_{i, j}^u$ to denote the $j$-th subcone of $C_i^u$.
-When a constraint $c = (u, v)$ splits a cone of $u$ into two subcones, we define $v$ to lie in both of these subcones.
+We use $C_{i, j}^u$ to denote the $j$-th subcone of $C_i^u$ (see Figure~\ref{fig:ConstrainedCones}).
+When a constraint $c = (u, v)$ splits a cone of $u$ into two subcones, we assume that $v$ lies in both of these subcones.
 We consider a cone that is not split to be a single subcone.
+For ease of exposition, we only consider point sets in general position: no two points lie on a line parallel to one of the rays that define the cones, no two points lie on a line perpendicular to the bisector of a cone, and no three points are collinear.

+We now introduce the constrained $Y_m$-graph: for each subcone $C_{i, j}$ of each vertex $u$, add an edge from $u$ to the closest vertex in that subcone that can see $u$ (see Figure~\ref{fig:ClosestYao}).
+When there exist multiple closest vertices in a subcone, we add an edge to only one of them.
+More formally, we add an edge between two vertices $u$ and $v$ if $v$ can see $u$, $v \in C_{i, j}^u$, and for all points $w \in C_{i, j}^u$ that can see $u$, $|u v| \leq |u w|$, where $|x y|$ denotes the length of the line segment between two points $x$ and $y$ and ties are broken arbitrarily.